IanFinlayson/chai/overview.md

 In Tao all types begin with capital letters while variables, constants and functions always begin with lower-case letters.
-This is a convention in some languages, but is enforced in Tao.
+This is a convention in some languages, such as Java, but is enforced in Tao.

 Type declarations are required for the parameters and return value of functions.
 This following example shows how functions can be defined in Tao:

 ```
-def fact(num int) int:
+def fact(num Int) Int:
     if num == 0:
         return 1
     else: